California State Route 275: History

 The city of Sacramento also wished to modify its section of SR 275, which, while not a freeway, was still designed for motor vehicle traffic.
 Capitol Mall east of postmile 0.11 (the east end of the Tower Bridge) was relinquished to the city effective January 1, 2006.
 A ramp from the bridge to N Street was closed in July 2007, allowing the block it had cut diagonally through to be sold.
 The ramp's counterpart, from L Street to the Tower Bridge, remained open, though the lot that includes it was sold to the Sacramento Housing and Redevelopment Agency in 2005.
 The ramp finally closed to traffic in 2016 in conjunction with a project to connect 2nd Street in Old Sacramento to Capitol Mall.

 These 2001 and 2007 relinquishments left Caltrans maintaining only two pieces of SR 275 — the Tower Bridge and the west end through the Jefferson Boulevard (SR 84) interchange — for a total of about 0.9 miles (1.4 km), under half of the 1967-2001 length.
 A joint project to widen the bridge sidewalks was carried out by Sacramento, West Sacramento, and Caltrans.
 The project was completed in May 2008.

 A second phase to convert the remaining section of freeway of Tower Bridge Gateway to a city street began in 2010.
 The 3rd Street underpass and subsequent interchange was removed and signalized intersections at 5th and 3rd Streets were constructed.
 The project was completed in November 2011.

 The legislature added Route 275 back to the Streets and Highways Code in 2010, but its definition now only includes "Tower Bridge from the west side of the Sacramento River near the City of West Sacramento to the east side of the Sacramento River near the City of Sacramento."

+On November 6, 2024, Tower Bridge Gateway was renamed Cabaldon Parkway in honor of former West Sacramento mayor Christopher Cabaldon.

-As of 2016, only two interchanges of the former SR 275 remain: a diamond interchange at Jefferson Boulevard (SR 84) and the split at Business Loop 80 / US 50.
+As of 2024, only two interchanges of the former SR 275 remain: a diamond interchange at Jefferson Boulevard (SR 84) and the split at Business Loop 80 / US 50.